mmomtchev/exprtk.js/README.md

 # Integer types

 Originally, `ExprTk` supports only floating point types.
-The version bundled with `ExprTk.js` has working integer support, but one should be extra careful as it internally uses `NaN` values and most built-in mathematical functions won't work correctly with integer types.
+The version bundled with `ExprTk.js` has working integer support, but one should be extra careful as it internally uses `NaN` values and most built-in mathematical functions - like `sin`, `cos`, `pow` or `exp` - won't work correctly with integer types.
+Always check the result of your function when using anything but basic arithmetic.